Paramotor Warning and Caution

-The ultralight's power plant by design is subject to sudden stoppage!
-Power plant stoppage can result in crash landings.
-Such crash landings can lead to serious bodily injury or death.
+The ultralight's power plant is subject to sudden stoppage!
+Power plant stoppage can result in forced (emergency) landings.
+Such landings can lead to serious bodily injury or death if they are not done is a safe area.
 Never fly any ultralight equipped with any engine and/or components at locations, airspeeds, altitudes, or other circumstances from which a successful no-power landing cannot be made.
 Never depend on a power plant to keep you in the air.

 A POWER PLANT FAILURE IS NO EXCUSE FOR AN ACCIDENT!

 If you ever fly into situations where a power plant failure would be hazardous, you are at risk!
-If you ever find yourself trusting your safety to a power plant, you are at risk!
+If you ever find yourself trusting the safety of a power plant, you are at risk!
 You have the ability to eliminate that risk!